Optimized a 32-inch span balsa truss for maximum load-carrying capacity across a 10-dimensional design space with coupled constraints.

-• Maximizing predicted failure load under a single point load applied 2 inches above the support line
+• Maximize predicted failure load under a single point load 2 inches above the support line

-• Maintaining total member length under the 120-inch material budget
+• Total member length under 120-inch material budget

 Project Complete